julionm/rust-studies/README.md

 - in any given time, you can have *either* (but not both of) one mutable and many immutable references
 - all references must be valid

+---

+### mutex rules

+- try to acquire the lock before using the data
+- when you finish to work with the data, unlock the data for other threads be able to get it